Ruki Vverh!: 1990s

 Within months, the group completed their debut album Breathe Evenly.
 By spring and summer 1997, music videos for "Baby" and "Student" were released, and the group gained even more recognition.
 However, Yelizaveta Rodnyanskaya left the group after being told she did not fit the stage image and could not participate in tours due to school obligations.

-The group performed at major events such as "MAXIDANCE-2" in Moscow Palace of Youth and "NON-STOP 97" in Sokolniki Park.
-By late 1998, they released the highly successful album Turn It Up!, featuring tracks like "My Baby" and "Other Lips."
+The group performed at major events such as MAXIDANCE-2 at the Moscow Palace of Youth and NON-STOP 97 in Sokolniki Park.
+By late 1998, they released the highly successful album Turn It Up!, featuring tracks like "My Baby" and "Other Lips".
 Success continued with the 1999 album No Brakes, reportedly selling 12 million copies, though most sales were pirated.

 By the end of 1999, the group ended their contract with producer Andrey Malikov and established their label, "Dancing Men" (B-Funky Productions), supporting emerging pop groups.

 2000s

-In 2000, the German group ATC recorded a cover of the song "Pesenka" from the album "Make It Loud!".
-The track, titled "Around the World (La La La La La)", reached the Top 30 of the Billboard Hot 100 and the Top 20 of the UK charts.
+In 2000, the German group ATC recorded a cover of the song "Pesenka" from the album Make It Loud!
+The track, titled "Around the World (La La La La La)", reached the Top 30 of the Billboard Hot 100 and the top 20 of the UK charts.
 According to Sergey Zhukov, the royalties from the song exceeded what the group had earned over the previous eight years of work.

-In the music video for the song "On tebya tseluet" ("He Kisses You") (2002), the role of one of the main characters was played by the drag queen Anatoly Evdokimov.
+In the music video for the song "On tebya tseluet" ("He Kisses You", 2002), the role of one of the main characters was played by the drag queen Anatoly Evdokimov.

 In 2002, dancer Irina Tomilova, who in April 2002 became Alexey Potekhin's first wife, left the group.
-"Ruki Vverkh!" began collaborating with members of the dance collective Street Jazz, including Sergey Mandrik and Maxim Nedolechko, later joined by Alexandra Permyakova.
+Ruki Vverkh! began collaborating with members of the dance collective Street Jazz, including Sergey Mandrik and Maxim Nedolechko, later joined by Alexandra Permyakova.
 This creative collaboration involved jointly developing programs, writing scripts, and selecting music.
-The presentation of the joint work by "Ruki Vverkh!" and Street Jazz took place in July 2002 in Podolsk and was later shown in Saint Petersburg.
+The presentation of the joint work by Ruki Vverkh! and Street Jazz took place in July 2002 in Podolsk and was later shown in Saint Petersburg.
 The program featured a new "young" lineup of the Street Jazz show ballet.

 In August 2006, the group disbanded.
 Sergey Zhukov cited the emergence of new groups, making competition more challenging, as well as mutual fatigue and musical disagreements among the members.
 A final concert titled "The End of the Legend: Farewell Concert of Ruki Vverkh!" was planned at the Olympiysky Sports Complex, but the group could not secure the necessary funding of over $500,000.

 Sergey Zhukov spent several years releasing solo works, including the album In Search of Tenderness and several music videos.

-Starting in December 2007, Sergey Zhukov began using the name "Ruki Vverkh!" for his solo projects.
+Starting in December 2007, Sergey Zhukov began using the name Ruki Vverkh! for his solo projects.

-In addition, he produced artists such as Akula (Oksana Pochepa), Opium Project, "Factor 2", the group Skazka, and the RnB project K.U.K.L.A.
+In addition, he produced artists such as Akula (Oksana Pochepa), Opium Project, Factor 2, the group Skazka, and the R&B project K.U.K.L.A.

 In February 2008, Zhukov's first book, Starfall, co-authored with journalist and online writer Maxim Petrenchuk from Saint Petersburg, was published by AST.